 Total governmental fund balances \$ 5,792,572 Amounts reported for governmental activities on the statement of net position are different because: Capital assets used in governmental activities are not financial resources and therefore are not reported in the funds.
 7,997,263 Other long-term assets are not available to pay for current- period expenditures and therefore are deferred inflows in the funds.
-Property taxes receivable Intergovernmental receivable \$ Total 411,204 Unamortized discounts on bonds issued are not recognized in the funds.
+Property taxes receivable Intergovernmental receivable \$ 410,358 846 Total 411,204 Unamortized discounts on bonds issued are not recognized in the funds.
 752 Accrued interest payable is not due and payable in the current period and therefore is not reported in the funds.
 (287) The net pension/OPEB assets & liabilities are not due and payable in the current period; therefore, the assets, liabilities and related deferred inflows/outflows are not reported in governmental funds.
-Deferred outflows - pension Net pension liability Deferred outflows - OPEB Deferred outflows - OPEB Net OPEB asset Net OPEB liability Total $1,208,581 \\ (400,801) \\ (7,073,694) \\ 183,792 \\ (796,100) \\ 405,376 \\ (511,982)$ (6,984,828) Long-term liabilities, including bonds payable, are not due and payable in the current period and therefore are not reported in the funds.
-Energy conservation improvement bonds Capital lease obligations Compensated absences Total (110,000) (20,202) (285,572) (415,774) Net position of governmental activities \$ 6,800,902
+Deferred outflows - pension Deferred inflows - pension 1,208,581 (400,801) Net pension liability Deferred outflows - OPEB Deferred inflows - OPEB Net OPEB asset (7,073,694) 183,792 (796,100) 405,376 Net OPEB liability Total (511,982) (6,984,828) Long-term liabilities, including bonds payable, are not due and payable in the current period and therefore are not reported in the funds.
+Energy conservation improvement bonds (110,000) Capital lease obligations (20,202) Compensated absences Total (285,572) (415,774) Net position of governmental activities \$ 6,800,902

-STATEMENT OF REVENUES, EXPENDITURES AND CHANGES IN FUND BALANCES GOVERNMENTAL FUNDS FOR THE FISCAL YEAR ENDED JUNE 30, 2021 (SEE ACCOUNTANT'S COMPILATION REPORT)
+STATEMENT OF REVENUES, EXPENDITURES AND CHANGES IN FUND BALANCES GOVERNMENTAL FUNDS FOR THE FISCAL YEAR ENDED JUNE 30, 2021